-“People prey on the emotions of the season," she says.
+“People prey on the emotions of the elderly," she says.
 Some scams are more involved and sophisticated; others are quick schemes relying on surreptitious emails, phone calls or texts.
 Our increasing digital footprint is a gateway for scam artists who peruse dating sites, social media, classified ads and obituaries, gathering information and finding their victims.

 One of the best defences is being prepared and aware of common scams: